dolittle/DotNET.Applications/Documentation/Backend/concepts_and_value_objects.md

 ---
 title: About Concepts and Value Objects
-description: Learn about Concepts and Value Objects in doLittle
+description: Learn about Concepts and Value Objects in Dolittle
 keywords:
 author: einari, smithmx
 ---